- Contact Us

 CIS 1020 Challenge Exam Information

-The CIS 1020 Challenge Exam consists of FIVE separate sections:
+The CIS 1020 Challenge Exam consists of four separate sections using the current version of Microsoft Office:

 - Computer Terminology and Theory – 50 multiple choice/matching questions.

 Each student is allowed up to four hours to take the exam.
-Student should be a current SLCC student and SHOULD NOT be currently enrolled in CIS 1020.
-Student must answer all parts of the activity correctly to receive credit for the activity.
-Student must score a minimum of 70% on each individual section AND have a weighted average of 80% on all five sections.
-(Excel, Word, and PowerPoint are weighted more than the other two sections in calculating the average.)
+Student should be a current SLCC student and should not be currently enrolled in CIS 1020.
+Student must score a minimum of 70% on each individual section and have a weighted average of 80% on all four sections.
+(Excel, Word, and PowerPoint are weighted more than the other section in calculating the average.)

-A free sample exam is available in BB 312 to all prospective examinees.
-The CIS Department strongly recommends that students take the sample exam to become familiar with the testing environment before taking the actual exam.
-This sample exam gives a few questions in each area that are similar to questions/activities on the actual exam.
-A student can take the sample exam three times each semester subject to available seating.
+A free sample exam is available online to all prospective examinees.
+The CIS department strongly recommends that students take the sample exam to become familiar with the testing environment before taking the actual exam.

-The purpose of the sample exam is to gain familiarity with the software simulation that will be used for the actual exam.
-The sample exam should NOT be taken in order to try and learn computer theory and the software programs.
-Passing the sample exam DOES NOT guarantee that the student will pass the actual exam.
+The purpose of the sample exam is to gain familiarity with the software that will be used for the actual exam.
+The sample exam should not be taken in order to try and learn computer theory and the software programs.
+Passing the sample exam does not guarantee that the student will pass the actual exam.

 After a student has taken the sample exam, if he/she is ready to take the actual Challenge Exam, these are the steps that should be followed: